dumlutimuralp/antrea-packet-walks/part_c/README.md

 The seventh and eight flow entries match against the destination IP to see if it is either of the IPs; 10.222.1.47 or 10.222.2.34.
 These flow entries has a conjunction action with a conjunction id of "1".

-<b> So conjunction 1 is fully implemented by fifth, seventh and eighth flow entries.</b> Conjunction 1 checks if the source IP is 10.222.1.48 and then if the destination is TCP 80 and then if the destination IP is either 10.222.1.47 or 10.222.2.34.
+<b> So conjunction 1 is fully implemented by fourth, fifth, seventh and eighth flow entries.</b> Conjunction 1 checks if the source IP is 10.222.1.48 and then if the destination is TCP 80 and then if the destination IP is either 10.222.1.47 or 10.222.2.34.
 This corresponds to TCP 80 specific rule in the egress section of the Kubernetes network policy named as "frontendpolicy".

-**Note :** The sixth flow entry mentioned above has got nothing to do with Kubernetes Network Policy "frontendpolicy", it actually corresponds to the egress rule used in the Kubernetes Network Policy "backendpolicy" and will be explained in a seperate section.
+**Note :** The sixth flow entry mentioned above has got nothing to do with Kubernetes Network Policy "frontendpolicy", it actually corresponds to the egress rule used in the Kubernetes Network Policy "backendpolicy" which is not relevant here.

-The ninth flow entry defines two actions for conjunction 2 as soon as all fields of conjunction 2 (which is explained above with second,third and fifth flow entries) is matched.
+The ninth flow entry defines two actions for conjunction 2 as soon as all fields of conjunction 2 (which is explained above with second, third and fifth flow entries) is matched.
 First action is to set the register NXM_NX_REG5 with the conjunction id of "2" (0x2).
-The second action in the same flow entry is to hand over the flow to Table 70. (resubmit(,70))
+The second action in the same flow entry is to hand the flow over to Table 70. (resubmit(,70))

-The tenth flow entry defines two actions for conjunction 1 as soon as all fields of conjunction 1 (which is explained above with fifth,seventh and eigth flow entries) is matched.
+The tenth flow entry defines two actions for conjunction 1 as soon as all fields of conjunction 1 (which is explained above with fourth, fifth,seventh and eigth flow entries) is matched.
 First action is to set the register NXM_NX_REG5 with the conjunction id of "1" (0x1).
-The second action in the same flow entry is to hand over the flow to Table 70. (resubmit(,70))
+The second action in the same flow entry is to hand the flow over to Table 70. (resubmit(,70))

-**Note :** NXM_NX_REG5 register is used to cache the conjunction id which is mapped to the egress Network Policy Rule in Antrea agent and also then written back to the Antrea custom resource definition in Kubernetes APIfor another feature of Antrea called "traceflow".
+**Note :** NXM_NX_REG5 register is used to cache the conjunction id which is mapped to the egress Network Policy Rule in Antrea agent and also then written back to the Antrea custom resource definition in Kubernetes API for another feature of Antrea called "traceflow".
 More info on it can be found [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/traceflow-guide.md).

-**The current flow (which is from frontend pod IP to backend2 pod IP on protocol TCP 80) matches conjunction 1 (defined in tenth flow entry) and it will be handed over to Table 70.
-So next stop is Table 70. (explained in Section 5.7 below)**
+**The current flow, which is from frontend pod IP to backend2 pod IP on protocol TCP 80, matches conjunction 1 (defined in tenth flow entry) and it will be handed over to Table 70.
+So next stop is Table 70. (explained in Section 9.7 below)**

 For reference, remaining flow entries are explained below :

 The eleventh flow entry also defines two actions for conjunction 5 as soon as all fields of conjunction 5 is matched.
-As mentioned before, this conjunction id has got nothing to do with "frontendpolicy" hence it will be explained in a seperate section.
+As mentioned before, this conjunction id has got nothing to do with "frontendpolicy" and it is not relevant here.
+It actually coresponds to the egress rules configured in "backendpolicy".

-Last flow entry in this table defines that if the flow does not match any of the above entries then the flow is handed over to Table 60 which is EgressDefaultTable. (resubmit(,60)) Table 60 is for isolation rules.
+Last flow entry in this table defines that if the flow does not match any of the above entries then the flow is handed over to Table 60 which is EgressDefaultTable (resubmit(,60)).
+Table 60 is for isolation rules.
 Basically when a Kubernetes Network Policy is applied to a pod, the flows which do not match any of the allowed egress flows in Table 50 will be dropped by Table 60.

-For reference, EgressDefault table on Worker 1 node is shown  below.
-As the current flow matches conjunction 1, Table 60 will be bypassed as the current flow is allowed by Kubernetes Network Policy "frontendpolicy" applied to frontend pod.
+For reference, EgressDefault Table #60 on Worker 1 node is shown  below.
+As the current flow matches conjunction 1, Table 60 will be bypassed and the flow is allowed by Kubernetes Network Policy "frontendpolicy" applied to frontend pod.

 <pre><code>
 vmware@master:~$ kubectl exec -n kube-system -it antrea-agent-f76q2 -c antrea-ovs -- ovs-ofctl dump-flows br-int table=60 --no-stats